ToxicFrog/doom-mods/gzap/NOTES.md

 # Archipelago gzDoom connector

+## Scanner UI notes

+Scanner menu is a list of all maps.
+Scanned maps show count of locations (+ excluded), items, monsters, and bits for "include in output" and "include in rando".
+Unscanned maps just show information about what wad they're from.

+Selecting a map gives you more detailed information, and options to:
+- go to this map and scan it
+- go to this map and scan it and all later maps
+- mark map exclude-from-rando
+- mark map exclude-from-output
+- start a tuning run on this map
+- discard tuning data
+- enqueue map for scan! you should be able to enqueue a bunch of maps and then scan them all at once.

+Bottom of list includes a total and an "output logic file" command.
+The latter checks if you have a logfile set and aborts if not.

 ## Compatibility issues

 GDT MAP12 -- there are two red keys, one gets flushed when you enter the map,